Sea to Sea (C2C) Cycle Route - 5 Days & 4 Nights5 Days & 4 Nights 4.7 Read 23 reviews

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better.
 However, any time between late March and October offers a wonderful experience.

-ItineraryDay 1 Arrival Newcastle
+ItineraryDay 1 Arrive in Newcastle and overnight

 Hotel Indigo Newcastle is a four-star boutique hotel in the heart of the city, heavily influenced by its location within the historic Grainger Town area.
 The hotel features an on-site Marco Pierre White Steakhouse Bar & Grill restaurant, which is proving to be one of the city’s most popular eateries.
 Alternatively, the contemporary Grainger Lounge is open for lunch, afternoon tea and light evening dinners - the perfect place to unwind in comfortable surroundings.